se-edu/learningresources/contents/javascript/Javascript-framework-VueJs.md

 ### Benefit 2: Progressive

 Vue is designed from the ground up to be incrementally adoptable.
 The core library is focused on the view layer only, and is easy to pick up and integrate with other libraries or existing projects.
 This means that if you have a large application, you can plug Vue into just a part of your application without disturbing the other components.
-A quote from Evan You - the founder of VueJs is as follow:
+A quote from Evan You - the founder of VueJs is as follows:
     > Vue is a more flexible, less opinionated solution (than Angular).
 That allows you to structure your app the way you want it to be, instead of being forced to do everything the Angular way (Angular requires a certain way to structure an application, making it hard to introduce Angular into an already built project).
 It’s only an interface layer so you can use it as a light feature in pages instead of a full blown SPA (single-page application).
     >
     > -- [[source]](https://www.valuecoders.com/blog/technology-and-apps/vue-js-comparison-angular-react/)